Gone with the Wind (novel): Part V

-When Rhett returns, Scarlett is strangely happy for his return.
-Rhett comments on her paleness, and Scarlett tells him that she is pregnant.
+When Rhett returns, he comments on Scarlett's paleness, and she reveals her pregnancy.
 Rhett sarcastically asks if the father is Ashley; Scarlett calls him a cad and says that no woman would want his baby, to which he replies, "Cheer up, maybe you'll have a miscarriage."
-She lunges at him, but misses and tumbles down the stairs.
+She lunges at him but misses and tumbles down the stairs.
 She is seriously ill for the first time in her life, having lost the baby and broken her ribs.
-Rhett is wildly remorseful and fears Scarlett will die.
-Sobbing and drunk, he seeks consolation from Melanie and confesses that he acted horribly out of jealousy about Ashley.
-Scarlett goes to Tara with Wade and Ella, seeking to regain her strength and vitality from "the green cotton fields of home".
-When she returns healthy to Atlanta, she sells the mills to Ashley.
-Bonnie is four years old in 1873.
-Spirited and willful, she has her father wrapped around her finger, and Atlanta society is charmed by Rhett's transformation from scandalous playboy to doting father.
+Rhett is remorseful and fears Scarlett will die.
+Sobbing and drunk, he seeks consolation from Melanie and confesses he acted out of jealousy.
+Scarlett goes to Tara with Wade and Ella to regain her strength and vitality.
+She returns healthy to Atlanta and sells the mills to Ashley.
+Bonnie is four years old in 1873, and Atlanta society is charmed by Rhett's transformation into a doting father.
 Rhett buys Bonnie a Shetland pony, teaching her to ride sidesaddle and paying a trainer to teach the pony to jump.
-One day, Bonnie asks her father to raise the bar to one-and-a-half feet.
-He gives in, warning her not to come crying if she falls.
-During the jump, Bonnie falls and dies of a broken neck.
+One day, Bonnie makes her father raise the bar to one-and-a-half feet.
+During the jump, she falls and dies of a broken neck.

-In the dark days and months following Bonnie's death, Rhett is often drunk and disheveled, while Scarlett, though equally bereaved, is more presentable.
-Melanie miraculously conceives a second child, but loses the baby and soon dies due to complications.
-As she comforts the newly widowed Ashley, Scarlett finally realizes that she stopped loving him long ago and that perhaps she never did.
-She is shocked to realize that she has always, sincerely, deeply loved Rhett Butler and that he has loved her in return.
-She returns home, brimming with her new love, and determined to begin anew with him.
-She discovers him packing his bags.
-In the wake of Melanie's death, Rhett has decided that he wants to rediscover the calm Southern dignity he once knew in his youth and is leaving Atlanta to find it.
-Scarlett tries to persuade Rhett to either stay or take her with him, but Rhett explains that while he once loved Scarlett deeply, the years of hurt and neglect have killed that love.
-He leaves and doesn't look back.
-In the midst of her grief, Scarlett consoles herself with the knowledge that she still has Tara.
-She plans to return there with the certainty that she can recover and win Rhett back, because "tomorrow is another day."
+In the months following Bonnie's death, Rhett is often drunk and disheveled, while Scarlett, though equally bereaved, is more presentable.
+Melanie conceives a second child but loses the baby and soon dies due to complications.
+As she comforts the widowed Ashley, Scarlett realizes she stopped loving him long ago and perhaps never did.
+She is shocked to realize that she has always loved Rhett, and he has loved her in return.
+She returns home, brimming with her new love and determined to begin anew with him.
+She discovers him sitting in the library.
+In the wake of Melanie's death, Rhett has decided he wants to rediscover the calm Southern dignity he once knew in his youth and is leaving Atlanta to find it.
+Scarlett tries to persuade Rhett to either stay or take her with him, but he explains that while he once loved Scarlett, the years of hurt and neglect have killed that love.
+He says he may "come back often enough to keep gossip down" (since they have decided not to get a divorce), but in reply to Scarlett's plea of "What shall I do?" he replies, "My dear, I don't give a damn", and walks upstairs.
+Amid her grief, Scarlett consoles herself with the knowledge that she still has Tara.
+She plans to return there with the certainty that she can recover and win Rhett back because "tomorrow is another day".